Kagetsu: Independent circuit (2008–2020)

-World Wonder Ring Stardom (2012–2020)
+World Wonder Ring Stardom (2016–2020)

 The promotion in which Ishino is best known for performing was World Wonder Ring Stardom.
 In April 2016, he debuted as part of the Oedo Tai stable.
 He won the Artist of Stardom Titles with Kyoko Kimura and Hana Kimura.
-On June 16, 2016, he teamed with Kyoko Kimura to capture the Goddess of Stardom Championship.
+On June 16, 2016, he teamed with Kyoko Kimura to capture the Goddesses of Stardom Championship.
 The team held the titles until December 22, 2016, when they were defeated by Yoko Bito and Kairi Hojo.
-He took a break from wrestling on April 13, 2017, but returned on June 11 as the new leader of Odeo Tai.
-On June 21, he teamed up with Hana Kimura to defeat Hiroyo Matsumoto and Jungle Kyona for the Goddess of Stardom Championship.
+He took a break from wrestling on April 13, 2017, but returned on June 11 as the new leader of Oedo Tai.
+On June 21, he teamed up with Hana Kimura to defeat Hiroyo Matsumoto and Jungle Kyona for the Goddesses of Stardom Championship.
 Due to limiting themselves to a trio, Kagetsu, Kris Wolf and Hana Kimura would look for new recruits as they brought Tam Nakano to the unit on September 10, during the 5STAR Grand Prix.
 Another member presented by Kagetsu on November 4, during the Goddesses of Stardom Tag League was Sumire Natsu who came from Pro Wrestling Wave.
 He became an official member of the Stardom roster on November 1, 2017.

 On June 9, 2018, he captured the World of Stardom Championship from Toni Storm.

+Ring of Honor (2018–2019)

+Also in 2018 Kagestu entered the inaugural Women of Honor Championship tournament in Ring of Honor (ROH) but lost to Sumie Sakai in the quarterfinals.

 At Stardom Cinderella Tournament 2019, Ishino went into a time-limit draw against Tam Nakano in the first rounds of the event which took place on April 29.
-In December, Ishino announced their retirement from professional wrestling which would take place on February 24, 2020.
-The final match took place at an event named "Many Face" where Ishino fell short to their coach Meiko Satomura.
+On May 4, Kagetsu lost the World of Stardom Championship to Bea Priestley.
+In December, Ishino announced his retirement from professional wrestling which would take place on February 24, 2020.
+The final match took place at an event named "Many Face" where Ishino fell short to his coach Meiko Satomura.

 Kagetsu came out of retirement on May 23, 2021 to wrestle on the Hana Kimura Memorial Show in an eight-woman tag team match, where he teamed up with former Oedo Tai stablemate Hazuki and former Tokyo Cyber Squad members Konami and Death Yama-san in a losing effort against Asuka, Syuri, Natsupoi and Mio Momono.
 Kagetsu would lose again to Asuka the same night in a singles match.
 He has been inactive ever since.
 Ishino made an appearance at Hana Kimura Memorial Show 2 on May 23, 2022 as the ambassador of the event.